The Still Point

 How easily I give in to despair when nature does not.
 It adapts.
 It evolves.
 It works around and through.
 It’s flexible and resilient.
 One path closes and it finds another.
 It keeps moving, keeps changing.
 It just is.

-We humans have our doubts, our fears, hesitations, brokenness.
-Still we must rise up every day, embrace the sun and sky, drink deeply from that which gives us strength, put one foot in front of the other, embrace and smile, nod and say hi, greet and clasp.
+We humans have our doubts, fears, hesitations, brokenness.
+Still I must rise up every day, embrace the sun and sky, drink deeply from that which gives me strength, put one foot in front of the other, embrace and smile, nod and say hi, greet and clasp.
 The world keeps spinning.
 There is little that can bring it to a halt, and that cataclysmic day is not today.

 I look for a way to somehow embrace this season of aging before the long slow chill of my winter comes on.
 Standing on the precipice between seasons, the earth tilts slowly away from the sun.
 This is the new normal, and I breathe in, breathe out, try to stay grounded and present as the world’s chaos beats at the door, rattles the windows, drowns the earth, and washes us clean for another spin around the sun.

 At the still point of the turning world.
 Neither flesh nor fleshless;